-You may not feel ready, but you’re already a business pro.
+You may not feel ready, but you’re already a microbusiness pro.
 Have you ever rocked a garage sale?
 Do you scour the house for extra stuff to sell online, or barter on message boards trying to find the best deals?
 Are you a collector, someone who understands the value in finding and displaying precious objects?
 You already have a strong foundation of skills to start your business with.
 Start with what you’ve done well before, then find a way to build on those assets.

-Remember that the deeper into your online business you get, the easier it is for self-doubt to creep in.
+Remember that the deeper into your online microbusiness you get, the easier it is for self-doubt to creep in.
 This happens to everyone, including the pros.
 Find strategies to get out of your own way, and to quiet the voices that say you can’t meet your objectives.
 Set deadlines for yourself and stick to them.
 Create a step by step business plan and follow that plan.
 Use calendar reminders to keep yourself on track.
 Don’t wait until it all feels perfect, or you’ll never get selling.

-3. Keep Learning, But You Don’t Have to Know Everything.
+3. Keep Learning, But You Don’t Have to Know Everything

 You may not know how to build a website.
 There are many website builders online, and they have many beautiful and practical options to choose from.
 The variety of options can be a little overwhelming, so approach this part of the process with care.
 It’s important to select the right online store builder, so ask yourself some important questions as you make this decision.
 Selz offers a free 14-day trial so that you have time to find out if this platform is a right fit for you.

 You may not know the legal ins and outs of running a business.
 Take some time to do your research, and get a handle on the local, state, and national regulations that could affect your products.
 Think about taxes, trademarks, patents, copyrights, and shipping restrictions that can affect how you sell products online.
-Find a simple integrated payment gateway to simplify the buying process for your customers, one that will make accounting easy for you to manage.
+Find an integrated payment gateway to simplify the buying process for your customers, one that will make accounting easy for you to manage.

 Many of those strategies are the same ones that elite entrepreneurs try to put into practice in their offices.
-Think about the competitions that you love, and the ways that you motivate yourself.
+Think about the competitions that you love and the ways that you motivate yourself.
 Create display boards to document your progress toward your goal.
 Visual evidence of your growth will help you keep pushing forward.

-5. Create Your Own Definitions of Success.
+5. Create Your Own Definitions of Success